The Need for a Deadlift

 The deadlift is almost a forgotten lift.
 You can’t buy a deadlift … you have to work for it.
 I constantly read and I am amazed at the Russian’s progress in the deadlift.
 It started with K K Konstantin Konstantinov and also Oleksandr Kutcher’s 793-pound deadlift at the WPO in Columbus, Ohio, which I had the honor to witness.
 The Russians have unbelievable athletes and highly intelligent coaches like Askold Surovetsky, Sergey Smolov and A. Kotov.
 The Russian coach who I have studied the most and have admired the most is Boris Sheiko.
 Our methods are similar in that we both find ways to increase total volume.
 Because of Boris, we increased our speed pulls on squat day from the eight to 10 we were doing to 20 lifts.

 I also suggest you purchase Pavel Tsatsouline’s book Power to the People.
 To close remember this: you can buy a better bench shirt and you can buy a better squat suit, but you cannot buy a better deadlift.
+Learn how to start a deadlift.

 Remember to go to small special exercises after the large barbell special exercises.
 Examples include rack pulls, next high reps in the Goodmorning, then back raise or reverse hypers, rows and ab work.
 Twelve hours later more small special exercises, some type of leg curls like glute-ham raises or inverse curls, and then finish with pulling a light sled.
 Light sled walking can also be a warmup for any upper or lower body workout.